The-Known-Galaxy/archives/jedi/organizations/the_order_of_revan/the_order_of_revan.md

 # Introduction

 The Order of Revan was a group of followers who followed the Force user Revan.
-The organization was a cult of followers who followed Revan’s philosophy, in hopes of becoming enlightened.
+The organization was a cult of followers who followed Revanâ€™s philosophy, in hopes of becoming enlightened.
 The Order of Revan was founded once a human by the name of Tani found ancient records on Revan.
 The event happened much before The Cold War between the Galactic Republic and The Sith Empire.
 Revan was a force user that had been both a Sith and a Jedi.